mwvoss/MRI-lab-classes/PSY6280-2020-FA2020/practical_spatial-registration.md

 **Lab Homework**

 * Write a script named `run_registration_vol-mid.sh` that completes the same series of steps for the middle bold volume.
 Your output should include the addition of a new set of contour overlay images to your slicesdir index.html, which summarizes the co-registration of both your first and middle bold volumes using both flirt (6dof) and flirt+bbr.
+* Compare effects of adjusting initial FLIRT results with DOF 6, 9, and 12.
+What makes the biggest difference?